UXlySoftware/1Shot-API-Examples/typescript/delegations/README.md

 1. Make a free [1Shot API](https://1shotapi.com) account.
 2. Go to the [API Keys](https://app.1shotapi.com/api-keys) tab and generate a new API key and secret.
-3. Provision a server wallet on the [wallets tab](https://app.1shotapi.com/wallets) and deposit a small amount of native token to cover transaction gas.
+3. Provision an Optimism server wallet on the [wallets tab](https://app.1shotapi.com/wallets) and deposit a small amount of native token to cover transaction gas ($1 will do hundreds of txs).
 4. Clone this repo and `cd ./typescript/delegations`.
 5. `cp .env.example .env`
 6. Input your 1Shot API key and secret as well as your business id (located at the top right corner of the 1Shot API dashboard) into the `.env` file